-A king size bed frame measures roughly a half-inch to 2 inches wider and longer than the mattress itself.
-Therefore, most king size bed frames will measure between 76.5 to 78 inches wide and 80.5 to 82 inches long.
+King-size bed frames measure roughly a half-inch to 2 inches wider and longer than the mattress itself.
+Therefore, most king size bed frames, including a California king bed frame will measure between 76.5 to 78 inches wide and 80.5 to 82 inches long.
 These dimensions may vary slightly depending on the type of bed frame.

 Variations of a King Size Bed